serenity-is/docs/tutorials/movies/adding_movie_genres.md

 Serenity has notion of *dynamic scripts* to make dynamic data available to script side in the form of runtime generated scripts.

-> Dynamic scripts are similar to web services, but their outputs are dynamic javascript files that can be cached on client side.
+> Dynamic scripts are similar to web services, but their outputs are dynamic JSON's or javascript files that can be cached on client side.
 >
 > The *dynamic* here corresponds to the data they contain, not their behavior.
 Unlike web services, dynamic scripts can't accept any parameters.
 And their data is shared among all users of your site.
 They are like singletons or static variables.
 >